Desstori15/APBD-Tutorial9/README.md

 This project was created as part of the laboratory assignment for the course **Advanced Database Programming (APBD)**.

-The goal is to implement a REST API for managing warehouse stock using both inline SQL logic and a stored procedure.
+The goal of the assignment is to implement a REST API that allows interaction with a SQL Server database simulating a warehouse system.
+The application supports adding products to the warehouse using both inline SQL logic and a stored procedure.

 ## Functionality